tembo-io/website/blog/2023-08-03-introducing-pgmq/index.md

 ## The need for message queues

 Message queues are a very common architectural feature to manage operational pipelines, particularly within the context of asynchronous tasks and distributed systems.
-There are several messaging queue solutions available in the market (Kafka, RSMQ, RabbitMQ, SQS); however, when adopting one of these technologies, you increase your cognitive load, required skills and production support overhead.
+There are products in the market that support message queues (Kafka, RSMQ, RabbitMQ, SQS); however, when adopting one of these technologies, you increase your cognitive load, required skills and production support overhead.

 ## Building your queues on Postgres